 Kids love to create.

-A lot of times I will walk into the kitchen and find mine surrounded by craft items.
-Pipe cleaners, glue sticks, colored paper bits, and pom-poms will be scattered about as the design a house for their miniature animals or maybe a mask they plan to use for play.
+A lot of times I will walk into the kitchen and find mine surrounded by pipe cleaners, glue sticks, colored paper bits, and pom-poms as they use their imaginations.

 Open-ended craft time like that is important.

-But my kids also love it when I suggest a craft.
-They especially loved mixing colors to create Rainbow Shamrock Suncatchers.
+But my kids also love it when I suggest a kids craft.

-So when my daughter found the coffee filters and started coloring them, I knew it was the perfect time to make some more coffee filter suncatchers.
-She adored this tulip craft, and I know your kids will, too!
+So when my daughter found the coffee filters and started coloring them, I knew it was the perfect time to make a new coffee filter suncatcher.
+She adored this flower suncatcher craft, and I know your kids will, too!

 Affiliate links have been provided below.
 See my full disclosure policy here.